-The wood is well served by a network of 3.5km mainly un-surfaced footpaths with steps located at several key points.
-The Loan is crossed by a bridge at the western end of the site and connects to the Railway Walk at the eastern end of the site.
+Internally, the wood is well served by a network of 3.5km mainly un-surfaced footpaths with steps located at several key points.
+The Loan is crossed by a bridge at the western end of the site and connects to the Railway Walk at the eastern end of the site which is also a key cycle path for the Penicuik area.
 Whilst there are no notable viewpoints within the wood, the site provides excellent opportunities for quiet recreation, especially in the more secluded northern section.

-Exclusion of motor-cycles from the wood will continue to be a priority.
-The wood also suffers abuse in the form of littering and some vandalism to structures including fences, bridges and signs, especially at the western end along the path route between Ladywood Estate and Beeslack High School.
+The wood currently suffers from significant littering and some vandalism to structures including fences, bridges and signs, especially at the western end along the path route between Ladywood Estate and Beeslack High School.
 Casual dumping along the Ladywood housing estate edge and accumulation of dumped material along the Loan Burn is also a problem.
 Management access by vehicle is limited to the track running along the Loan Burn, accessed from the railway walkway, which is owned by Midlothian Council.
-This track is prone to erosion when the burn floods and in 1999 work was undertaken along the burn channel to protect the main track.
+However, this track is prone to erosion when the burn floods.
 The northern end of the wood can generally only be accessed by following the woodland path behind Aaron House.
+Access to some areas of the site, particularly to the south, are limited due to steep sloping ground with areas of subsidence.
+There is also a disused quarry to the south west which has been fenced off for public safety.